Olympus TG-5 vs Panasonic FZ2000

 It is notable that the FZ2000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the FZ2000 are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the TG-5 followed on from the Olympus TG-4.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Panasonic FZ2000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.